Keratoconus definition – An eye disorder characterized by an irregular corneal surface (cone-shaped)resulting in blurred and distorted images.

 Keratoconus is a type of corneal dystrophy in which the normally dome-shaped cornea becomes thin and begins to bulge outward in a cone-like shape.
 Instead of the round shape of a healthy cornea, the cornea takes on a shape similar to that of the end of a football.
-Keratoconus is generally inherited, although it can occur with no family history of the disease.
+Keratoconus is generally inherited, although it can occur with no family history of the disease and is associated with eye rubbing.
 Keratoconus usually begins development around puberty, but can also begin in the patient’s 20s.

 What causes keratoconus?

 The cornea is made up of five different layers.
 The biggest layer, called the stroma, is made up of mostly water and collagen.
 Collagen, tiny fibers of protein, are responsible for maintaining the shape of the cornea.
 When the collagen fibers become weak the corneal shape cannot be maintained, and the eye begins to form a cone-like shape.